-Virginia-born Jim Bridger became the quite the legend as an explorer, tour guide and all-around mountain man from the 1820s into the 1850s.
-I’m not sure if he’s related to the famous family, but it seems possible.
+Virginia-born Jim Bridger became the quite the legend as an explorer, trapper, and all-around mountain man from the 1820s into the 1850s.
+He may be related to the famous family, but then again, maybe not.

-What we do know is that Bridger went to Missouri as one of William Ashley’s Hundred, young men who set out to work as fur trappers.
-He went on to play a pivotal role in the history of the West, mediating disputes with Native Americans, establishing safer and shorter routes and founding a trading post of his own.
-Jim was hearty – he walked the length of the Rockies – and sharp, learning several languages.
-By the time he died in 1881, he was known not only for his trailblazing, but for his telling of tall tales.
+What we do know is that Jim Bridger went to Missouri as one of William Ashley’s Hundred, young men who set out to work as fur trappers.
+Bridger went on to play a pivotal role in the history of the West, mediating disputes with Native Americans, establishing safer and shorter routes and founding a trading post of his own.
+He was hearty – he walked the length of the Rockies – and sharp, learning several languages.
+By the time he died in 1881, he known for his trailblazing, and for his telling of tall tales.

 The West is dotted with places named in his honor: